-Sole Trader Insurance
+Sole Trader Public Liability Insurance UK

 Is a self-employed person a sole trader?

-The UK is leading the way in online shopping which has fueled a sharp rise in self-employed traders.
+The term sole trader can be replaced with the term self-employed.
+A sole trader is different to a limited company in that you do not need to register with Companies House or have a director.
+Many examples of freelancers fall into this category, for example, a freelance programmer.
+The UK is leading the way in online shopping, which has fuelled a sharp rise in self-employed traders.
 These are the findings of SMMT that reported in the same article that this has also sparked a rise in UK van sales.
-3.4 million or roughly one in ten depend on a van for self-employed work.
+3.4 million, or roughly one in ten depend on a van for self-employed work.

 Protecting your sole trading business

 Regardless of how careful you are, any poor advice that’s given to a client, a tiny accident on your premises or the theft of your expensive equipment can cost your business thousands of pounds.
 Sole trader insurance will give you the peace of mind you need knowing that you’re

 Operating as a sole trader leaves you are open to claims against you by the public, making public liability core to your sole trader insurance policy.
 It covers you against a wide range of business related activity claims.
 At its core, it provides cover for any third party both injuries or damage to property.
 Below we have highlighted some more typical occasions that this type of cover is effective.

 Professional Indemnity insurance will cover the costs of defending you and your business against allegations of professional negligence and any compensation or damages subsequently awarded against you.
 An example of this would be you giving a client wrongful or incorrect advice.
-This is critical protection for all sole traders.
+This is a critical protection for all sole traders.
 Insurance cover is typically available with limits that range from £50,000 to £5 million.

 Product and Public Liability insurance covers the costs of defending your business if someone is injured, or their property is damaged, which arises from you going about your business or supplying to them products.
 This includes any damages that are awarded against you should you be unsuccessful.
 In certain cases, legal fees alone will cost your business thousands of pounds.
 This is a vital cover if you deal regularly with members of the public or clients.

-Employers Liability insurance is a legal requirement in the UK if your business has employees.
+Employers liability insurance is a legal requirement in the UK if your business has employees.
 It will cover your business against claims for injury or illness that may be suffered by employees that arise from their employment.
-Regardless of what industry you work in, if your business employs staff you will need this coverage.
+Regardless of what industry you work in, if your business employs staff, you will need this coverage.

-It is advisable to compare the costs of sole trader insurance by comparing the available trader insurance options with a panel of UK brokers.
-Fast trader Insurance works in partnership with QuoteSearcher who provide a simple form which once completed is submitted to a specialist panel of brokers.
+It is advisable to compare the costs of sole trader business insurance by comparing the available trader insurance options with a panel of UK brokers.
+Fast trader Insurance works in partnership with Quote Zone who provide a simple form which once completed is submitted to a specialist panel of brokers.
 Your sole trader insurance requirements will be shared automatically with multiple UK brokers that will work at providing you with a range of comprehensive quotes.